ClementNerma/Rave/doc/master.md

 names[0] = "Someone else";
 ```

 Because a list's size may change over time, there is no guarantee a given key exists.
-That's why, when retrieving a list's key, an optional value is returned.
-The concept is simple: if the key exists, it returns a `Some(T)` enum field holding the value with `T` being the list's data type, and `None` in the opposite case.
-It is simple to test with pattern matching:
+That's why, when retrieving a list's key, an optional value is returned:

 ```rave
 if let Some(name) = names[2] {